tomhazledine/eatenbymonsters/_posts/reviews/2013-07-26-the-naked-and-famous-hearts-like-ours.md

 date: 2013-07-26

 title: The Naked And Famous | Hearts Like Ours
+tags:

-band: The Naked And Famous
+- "The Naked And Famous"
 recordTitle: Hearts Like Ours
 label: Universal
 recordFormat: single